 Effects on Family and Relationships

-A criminal conviction can take a heavy toll on personal relationships.
+A legal conviction can have a profound impact on personal relationships.
 Trust issues may arise between the individual and their family, friends, or romantic partners.
 Some people may choose to distance themselves, leading to emotional isolation.
-If the person has children, a criminal conviction can impact custody arrangements, with courts often ruling against individuals with a criminal history.
+If the person has children, a Guilty verdict can impact custody arrangements, with courts often ruling against individuals with a Record of offenses.
 This can create further strain on family dynamics and affect the emotional well-being of everyone involved.

 Mental and Emotional Impact